polkascan/py-substrate-metadata-docs/docs/quartz/parachainsystem.md

 ```
 ---------
 ### PendingValidationCode
- In case of a scheduled upgrade, this storage field contains the validation code to be applied.
+ In case of a scheduled upgrade, this storage field contains the validation code to be
+ applied.

- As soon as the relay chain gives us the go-ahead signal, we will overwrite the [`:code`][well_known_keys::CODE]
+ As soon as the relay chain gives us the go-ahead signal, we will overwrite the
- which will result the next block process with the new validation code.
+ [`:code`][sp_core::storage::well_known_keys::CODE] which will result the next block process
+ with the new validation code.
 This concludes the upgrade process.

- [well_known_keys::CODE]: sp_core::storage::well_known_keys::CODE

 #### Python
 ```python